 We have used ZEN-3694 in four clinical trials, a single agent trial, and a Phase 1b/2a combination trial in mCRPC with enzalutamide, which both have been completed, and a Phase 1b/2a combination trial in TNBC with talazoparib, which is ongoing, and a Phase 2b randomized mCRPC trial which dosed its first patient in December 2021.
 These trials are described below.
 Zenith announced in July 2020 the participation in a University of California San Francisco ("UCSF") principal investigator led Phase 2 clinical trial in androgen receptor ("AR") independent and AR dependent mCRPC patients who have progressed on an AR signaling inhibitor ("ARSi").
 For this trial, UCSF is also collaborating with Merck who is providing financial support and Keytruda.
-Patients will be dosed with a triple combination of ZEN-3694, Merck's PD-1 antibody, pembrolizumab, and Pfizer's ARSi, enzalutamide.
+Patients are dosed with a triple combination of ZEN-3694, Merck's PD-1 antibody, pembrolizumab, and Pfizer's ARSi, enzalutamide.
 The first patient was dosed in March 2021.

 Also, Zenith entered into a cooperative research and development agreement ("CRADA") with the National Cancer Institute ("NCI") in October 2020 to develop ZEN-3694 for multiple oncology indications.
-The first clinical study is in resistant ovarian cancer combining ZEN-3694 with Bristol Myers Squibb ("BMS") checkpoint inhibitors nivolumab and ipilimumab.
-BMS is a co-collaborator for this study and dosing for this study is expected to start by calendar Q1 2022.
-The second NCI sponsored study in collaboration with the Dana-Farber Cancer Institute will evaluate the combination of ZEN-3694 plus chemotherapy in patients with nut midline carcinoma and is expected to start in calendar Q1 2022.
-The third NCI sponsored study combining ZEN-3694 with entinostat, a HDAC inhibitor, in patients with lymphoma or solid tumors is expected to start in Q1 2022.
+The first clinical study, in resistant ovarian cancer combining ZEN-3694 with Bristol Myers Squibb ("BMS") checkpoint inhibitors nivolumab and ipilimumab, has been initiated.
+BMS is a co-collaborator for this study and the first patient was dosed in February 2022.
+The second NCI sponsored study in collaboration with the Dana-Farber Cancer Institute will evaluate the combination of ZEN-3694 plus chemotherapy in patients with nut midline carcinoma and is expected to start in calendar Q2 2022.
+The third NCI sponsored study combining ZEN-3694 with entinostat, a HDAC inhibitor, in patients with lymphoma or solid tumors is expected to start in Q2 2022 as well.
 Syndax Pharmaceuticals Inc. ("Syndax") is a co-collaborator for this study and is providing entinostat.
 Furthermore, Zenith also expects to enter into multiple additional clinical studies under the CRADA over the coming year.

 We have also entered into an agreement with Astellas Pharma Inc. to evaluate ZEN-3694 in combination with enzalutamide in patients with metastatic castration resistant prostate cancer (mCRPC).
-Zenith and Newsoara will conduct a Phase 2b randomized study in the US, China and possibly elsewhere to evaluate the combination relative to single agent enzalutamide in mCRPC patients who have progressed on a prior androgen receptor signaling inhibitor (ARSi).
-Astellas will supply enzalutamide for the trial and Zenith will retain all rights to ZEN-3694.
+Zenith and Newsoara are conducting a Phase 2b randomized study in the US, China to evaluate the combination relative to single agent enzalutamide in mCRPC patients who have progressed on a prior androgen receptor signaling inhibitor (ARSi).
+Astellas is supplying enzalutamide for the trial and Zenith and Newsoara have retained all rights to ZEN-3694.

 In addition, we conduct research and development related to our epigenetics platform technology, supporting the development of ZEN-3694.
-We also hold royalty preferred shares of Resverlogix, as described on page 6 under "Resverlogix Royalty Preferred Shares".
+We also hold royalty preferred shares of Resverlogix Corp. ("Resverlogix"), as described on page 6 under "Resverlogix Royalty Preferred Shares".